 Mr. Lundeen is licensed to practice law in Florida and Vermont.
 The response herein is not legal advice and does not create an attorney/client relationship.
 The response is in the form of legal education and is intended to provide general information about the matter within the question.
 Oftentimes the question does not include significant and important facts and timelines that, if known, could significantly change the reply and make it unsuitable.
 Mr. Lundeen strongly advises the questioner to confer with an attorney in your state in order to ensure proper advice is received.

-Premises liability for personal injuries Personal injury Personal injury lawsuits Personal injury settlement Medical records and personal injury Types of personal injuries Personal injury and car accidents Reckless driving and personal injury Property liability Tickets for reckless driving Lawsuits and disputes Civil rights
+Premises liability for personal injuries Personal injury Personal injury lawsuits Personal injury settlement Medical records and personal injury Types of personal injuries Car Accidents Reckless driving and personal injury Property liability Tickets for reckless driving Lawsuits and disputes Civil rights

 Sign up to receive a 3-part series of useful information and advice about personal injury law.